Code-Institute-Submissions/MS3-2/README.md

     1. As a site owner I want to earn money on each book purchased via a link from the site.

        1. Building up a community of people passionate about books and providing a space where they can share recommendations could       lead to an opportunity to affiliate with some online book store.

-### Features Left to Implement

- # Login System
-- A User Login System would open up the possibility of users being able to login and edit their uploads securely.

- # Chart System
-- When enough users have submitted books to the site I would like to implement a chart system recording the most popular books.
-This     would enhance the user experience and make the site more useful.

- # Upload Image with Book Submissions
-- Providing the possibility to upload an image/link to the book cover would make the site more visually appealing.

 ### Further Testing